 The programme team highlighted that they did not wish to offer this award as an exit award for those who did not wish to complete the MSci Physiotherapy, but rather an option for learners who due to exceptional circumstances could not complete the MSci Physiotherapy.
 From the information provided, the visitors were not clear how the education provider would clearly define "exceptional circumstances", to ensure that learners are aware this is not routinely offered as an exit award for the MSci Physiotherapy.
 The programme team also mentioned that they had been in discussions about what exit award they might offer and had not decided at that stage.
-The visitors require further information provider offer a BSc (Hons) Physiotherapy exit award in exceptional circumstances, the visitors require further information to determine that clarification is provided to ensure learners, educators and others are aware that only successful completion of an approved programme leads to eligibility for admission to the Register.
+The visitors require further information about what exit awards, if any the education provider will offer.
+Should the education provider offer a BSc (Hons) Physiotherapy exit award in exceptional circumstances, the visitors require further information to determine that clarification is provided to ensure learners, educators and others are aware that only successful completion of an approved programme leads to eligibility for admission to the Register.